35percent/11tystarter/src/posts/aylesbury-phase-2b-approved-by-planning-committee-for-the-second-time.md

 ---
 Southwark Council’s planning committee finally passed Notting Hill Genesis’ troubled planning application for the latest phase of the Aylesbury regeneration on Wednesday evening, by a 6 votes to one.

 The application for Phase 2B, which covers about half of the Aylesbury’s largest block, Wendover and adjacent maisonette blocks, Padbury, Ravenstone,and Winslow.
-The application was first considered by the committee in January 2023 when the committee resolved to approve it, but a successful legal challenge by local resident Aysen Dennis prevented the grant of a full permission.
+The application was [first considered in January 2023](https://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=7308&Ver=4), when the committee resolved to approve it, but a [successful legal challenge](https://www.35percent.org/posts/ayllesbury-planning-decision-quashed/) by local resident Aysen Dennis prevented the grant of a full permission.